-Here, we use a simple Lagrangian method, discussed in Sec.
-3, that does not keep track of phase changes.
-Such methods have been used previously (e.g. Stohl, 2001) to good effect.
-Throughout this section, we will consider the decomposition of columns split into forty "particles" equally spaced between 925 and 500 hPa, directly above the event of interest.
+Here, we use a simple Lagrangian method, discussed in section 2b(3), that does not keep track of phase changes.
+Such methods have been used previously (e.g., Stohl 2001) to good effect.
+Throughout this section, we will consider the decomposition of columns split into 40 "particles" equally spaced between 925 and 500 hPa, directly above the event of interest.